Women's Basketball Coaches Association

 The WBCA provides education for coaches, and promotes the coaching profession with awards for coaches and players.
-While many of the awards are related to basketball activities, the WBCA recognizes the need for academic as well as athletic excellence and recognizes academic excellence with their Academic Top 25 Team Honor Roll.
+While many of the awards are related to basketball activities, the WBCA recognizes the need for academic as well as athletic excellence and recognizes academic excellence with its Academic Top 25 Team Honor Roll.

 History

 An organizational meeting was held at the Olympic Festival in Syracuse, New York, in 1981.
 Jill Hutchison was named the first president of the organization, before the organization even had a name.
 Later that year, Betty Jaynes was named the interim executive director of the organization.
 Jaynes was the head coach of the James Madison University women's basketball team, but she resigned her position to take on the responsibilities of the WBCA.
 She served as the chief executive officer until retiring in November 2000, passing over the position to Beth Bass.
 Bass joined the organization as executive director in 1997, and assumed the role of CEO after the retirement of Jaynes, who continues to serve as a consultant to the WBCA.